2023 WORC Board of Directors

 Roxa Reller – is a longtime Northern Plains member and in 2009, helped to found the Helena area Northern Plains affiliate, Sleeping Giant Citizens Council.
 She earned her degree in Range Science from Montana State University, and worked on land reclamation and range vegetation monitoring for much of her career.
 She grew up around the Upper Rosebud on a small cow-calf operation, and has a deep love for ranching, sustainable ag, and the vast beauty of the Eastern Montana landscape.
 Roxa serves on the Clean Energy Task Force.

 Dena Hoff – Dena Hoff raises sheep, cattle, alfalfa, corn, and edible dry beans, among other crops, on her farm in Glendive, Montana.
-She is a past chair of Northern Plains Resource Council and a past chair of her local Northern Plains affiliate, Dawson Resource Council.
+She is a past chair of Northern Plains Resource Council and a past chair of her local Northern Plains affiliate, Eastern Montana Resource Council.
 She serves on Northern Plains’ Agriculture & Food Task Force, and believes deeply that we can build a better and more equitable food system.
 She also led Northern Plains’ fight against the Keystone XL tar sands oil pipeline.
 Dena represents Northern Plains Resource Council on the National Family Farm Coalition, and is former co-chair of the North American region of La Via Campesina.
 She’s traveled from Morocco to Geneva representing the various groups she leads, and stands in solidarity with peasant farmers’ movements around the world.

 Oregon Rural Action